NexPlayer/iOS-SDK/properties.md

 CEA 608 Channel IDs.
 These are possible values for `NXPlayer::selectedCEA608Channel`.

 They set the channel from which CEA 608 closed captions will be received.
-While there are four channels to receive caption information from the NTSC line 21 fields, as channels 1 and 2 share field 1 and channels 3 and 4 share field 2, the most common channels used to receive captions are Channels 1 and 3.
+While there are four channels to receive caption information from the NTSC line 21 fields, as channels 1 and 2 share field 1 and channels 3 and 4 share field 2, the most common channels used to receive captions are channels 1 and 3.
 These channels can represent the same information in different languages and are often intended to be selected by the user from the application.

 **Enumerator**